 Why you will love this recipe:

 - Even though these cookies are made from scratch they are so simple and easy to make and take less than 10 minutes to bake.
+They are also made in one bowl so the clean up is really quick.

 - These chocolate stuffed cookies can easily be made gluten free, dairy free and vegan.